Megha849/GHPages/README.md

 ## Setup Instructions

-1. Configure the Components
+1. **Configure the Components**

 To run Hygieia, configure the following components:

 	- **Database Configuration** - Hygieia uses MongoDB as the database for storage and retrieval of data.
 To configure the database for each of the supported paltforms, refer to the [Database Setup Instructions](http://www.capitalone.io/Hygieia/database.html).
 	- **API Configuration** - Hygieia API contains all the common REST API services that work with the source system data (collected by service tasks).
 The Hygieia API layer is an abstraction of the local and source system data layer.
-To congifure the API layer, refer the [API Configuration] (https://github.com/capitalone/Hygieia/blob/gh-pages/pages/hygieia/API/api.md)
+To congifure the API layer, refer the [API Configuration](https://github.com/capitalone/Hygieia/blob/gh-pages/pages/hygieia/API/api.md)
 	- **UI Configuration** -
 	- **Tool Collectors** - The Tool Collecters fetch data that reflects on your Hygieia Dashboard.
-You can choose to install the collectors applicable to your DevOps tool set from the [Hygieia Collectors inventory](https://github.com/capitalone/Hygieia/blob/master/collectors/README.md).
+You can choose to install the collectors applicable to your DevOps tool set from the [Hygieia Collectors Inventory](https://github.com/capitalone/Hygieia/blob/master/collectors/README.md).
 - **Plugins/WebHook** -
-2. Build
+2. **Build**
-3. Test the Installation
+3. **Test the Installation**
 ## Hygieia Dashboard - A Snapshot
 A view is a primary mechanism for displaying data.
 The Hygieia dashboard offers a comprehensive overview through two view methods:
 - **Widget View** - Widget view showcases detailed information, which include features in the current sprint, code contribution activities, continuous integration activities, code analysis, security analysis, unit and functional test results, and deployment and environment status.